JnsTrn/f1-web-visualizations/README.md

 - How does the number and the average duration of pitstops for a driver in a race relate to his finishing position?

 ## Data
-All data needed to run the website visualizations is stored as CSVs in the [data folder](data).
+All data needed to run the website visualizations is stored as CSVs in the [data directory](data).
 The data was gathered using the
 [Jolpica F1 API](https://github.com/jolpica/jolpica-f1/blob/main/README.md)
 for Formula 1 data and the